joshkunz/ashuffle/readme.md

     make

-this should generate the 'ashuffle' binary.
+This should generate the 'ashuffle' binary.
 Drop it anywhere in your path and you should be good to go.

 Oh, and in the case you're wondering why it's called 'ashuffle' it's